dhanushrajm/Chances-of-Admission-Prediction/README.md

 # Chances-of-Admission-Prediction
-In this repo, we will see about the Chance of Admission for Higher Studies Predict the chances of admission of a student to a Graduate program based on:
+In this repo, we will see about the Chance of Admission for Higher Studies.
+Predict the chances of admission of a student to a Graduate program based on:

 1. GRE Scores (290 to 340)